 The view from our guesthouse, Villa Eden Paradise in Ella

-We wanted to visit Sri Lanka because we had only heard amazing things about it; the hikes, the tea plantations, the tropical landscape, the beaches, the food and of course the people were all highlights which had us excited about exploring this country.
+We wanted a Sri Lanka holidays because we had only heard amazing things about it.
+We also wanted to visit Sri Lanka for the hikes, the tea plantations, the tropical landscape, the beaches, the food and of course the people were all highlights which had us excited about exploring this country.

-Contents (and shortcuts to the sections you want to read)
+Shortcuts to the sections you want to read

-- Things to know before going to Sri Lanka
+- How to find cheap flights to Sri Lanka

 - Why you should visit Sri Lanka

 - Internet & mobile plans in Sri Lanka

 - Sri Lanka Beaches

 Our Sri Lanka Itinerary including how much we spent

 - Things to do in Colombo